What do I need to know before moving to Santo Domingo?

 - Are healthcare and health insurance expensive in Santo Domingo?

-- What are the visa & residency requirements in Santo Domingo?
+- What are emergency services like in Santo Domingo?

 What do I need to know before moving to Santo Domingo?